 Progress reports are attached: 2013 resolutions pgs.
-2-3; 2012 resolutions pgs.
-4-7; 2011 resolutions pgs.
-8-10; 2008 resolutions pgs.
-11-15; and 2007 Resolutions pgs.
-16-17.
+2-4; 2012 resolutions pgs.
+5-8; 2011 resolutions pgs.
+9-11; and 2007 resolutions pgs.
+12-13.

 Resolution: 2013 - 01 Prohibit Publication or Broadcast of all Emergency Workers' Radio Transmissions in Canada Resolution Summary: The CACP requests the Government of Canada to amend the Radio Communication Act by extending the protections in S.9 (1.1) -9(2) so they apply to all radio communications, such that the use or divulgence of these communications without permission is an offence under that Act except as prescribed.
-Target Date for Completion: to be determined Sponsor:Law Amendments CommitteeChampion:D/C Cst.
-Warren Lemcke, VancouverPolice Department Summary of progress since initiation: To be discussed at LAC meeting Dec 5/6, 2013.
-Resolution: 2013 - 02 National Conformity to Ca Crime Reporting Survey P nadian Centre for Justice Statistics Uniform rotocol & Initiation of Audit Process Resolution Summary: The CACP urges Statistics Canada to implement a process with Police Services whereby their records management methodologies are audited for compliance with UCR survey requirements.
-Target Date for Completion: to be determined Sponsor: POLIS Committee Champion: Chief Matt Torigian, Waterloo Regional Police Summary of progress since initiation: Statistics Canada is considering the addition of such reviews in the CCJS operational plan for next fiscal year.
-Resolution: 2013-03 Cannabis Enforcement Resolution Summary: The CACP urges the Minister of Justice and Attorney General to make changes to the Controlled Drugs and Substance Act to allow police officers the ability to issue a ticket as a discretionary option to laying formal charges pursuant to the Federal Contraventions Act for simple possession of cannabis charges - 30 grams or less of cannabis marihuana or 1 gram or less of cannabis resin.
-Target Date for Completion: to be determined Sponsor:Drug Abuse CommitteeChampion:Chief Mark Mander, Kentville Police Service Summary of progress since initiation: Issue has been raised with government.
-Awaiting government decision.
+Target Date for Completion: to be determined Sponsor: Champion: Law Amendments Committee D/C Cst.
+Warren Lemcke, Vancouver Police Department Summary of progress since initiation: To be discussed at LAC meeting Dec 5/6, 2013.
+November, 2013 - June 2014 No change in status.
+Resolution: 2013 - 02 National Conformity to Canadian Centre for Justice Statistics Uniform Crime Reporting Survey Protocol & Initiation of Audit Process Resolution Summary: The CACP urges Statistics Canada to implement a process with Police Services whereby their records management methodologies are audited for compliance with UCR survey requirements.
+Target Date for Completion: Completion of at least one review in fiscal year 2014/2015.
+Subsequent reviews dependent upon resources and therefore to be determined.
+Sponsor: Champion: POLIS Committee Ms Rebecca Kong, Canadian Centre for Justice Statistics Summary of progress since initiation: Statistics Canada is considering the addition of such reviews in the CCJS operational plan for next fiscal year.
+November, 2013 - June, 2014 Statistics Canada has committed funding in 2014/2015 to complete one data quality review.
+The framework for the data quality review was endorsed by POLIS in April 2014 and the Liaison Officer's Committee of the National Justice Statistics Initiative in May 2014.
+Determination of the police service to review rests with Statistics Canada.